We finally asked black women who thirst for Max Branning… why?

 There’s a weird thirst for the fictional character, portrayed by Jake Wood.
 Many of us have grown up watching Max’s wayward ways.
 We watched as he had sex with 14 of the other characters in the soap.
 On paper, there is nothing redeemable about him.
 He’s a dead beat, who cheats for sport, even with his son’s wife – anyone can get it.
 He’s a terrible father and is always teetering on the edge of criminal activity.
 This man has more enemies than friends.
 Yet confusingly the girls simply can’t get enough of their bald bae.

-This is no longer a coincidence, secretly it’s a trend that black people love this man.
+This is no longer a coincidence, secretly it’s a trend. black people love this man.
 Whether it’s Jake swinging his seductive hips in Strictly, giving Stacey the ol’ “how’s-your-(step)father” on Christmas day, or failing to vom on cue on Eastenders’ first and last messy live episode – the man is iconic.

 So, black women, it’s safe to come out and admit your undying thirst for Mr Branning, as he departs.
 You aren’t the only one who loves the red-headed rogue of Eastenders.
 Here are declarations of love from women who’ve grown up fantasizing about the bad boy of the square.